MichelleRahman21/capstone-backend-michelle/README.md

   do with Express?
 - Where should we go to find out more about an owner?

-## CURL Gotchas

-We'll be using a lot of curl requests as we test our API, so it's important to remember some of the common pitfalls in writing and running curl requests.

-1. The following **are not** valid in a curl request:
-    - Trailing commas in the json body.
-    - Comments after the `curl` keyword.
-    - Missing back slashes after each option.

-1. We use constants in our curl requests, which are in `CAPITAL_LETTERS`.
-    Your curl request will not work correctly if you don't assign values to those constants. (i.e. `TITLE='Ancillary Justice'`).
-    - Spaces between values assigned to variables in the terminal **are not** valid and **will not** run your curl script.

 ## Code-Along: `GET /books`

 **Visitors to the client web application should be able to see all the books**